gimisa/AI_project_instructions/README.md

 * **Logs:** All session summaries must be produced in dense YAML for context continuity.

 ---
 *Generated in collaboration with Gemini 3.0.
-Michel (gimisa) is the Architect of Logic and Rules.*
+Michel (gimisa) is the Architect of Logic and Rules. mailto: gimisa@yahoo.fr *